Bwilliamson55/bwilliamson55.github.io/_posts/2021-09-03-Magento 2 Data Patches.md

 ### Customer Attributes

 I have recently added Customer attribute examples to the example repository linked above (~11/21).
 There are some gotchas worth noting:
-> If your customer attribute is not saving/persisting data on the customer object- be sure it has an `attribute_set_id`, and `attribute_group_id`.
+> If your customer attribute is not saving/persisting data on the customer object- be sure it has an `attribute_set_id`, and `default_group_id`.
 In addition, these need to be added to the attribute- NOT during creation.

 *Excerpt from customer attribute patches*
 ~~~ php